jmeistrich/rnl-conf-2025/slides/slides.md

 </div>

 <!--
-take React Native on desktop seriously.
+it's now time to take React Native on desktop seriously.

-I got so excited about this that I joined Expo to explore if there's an opportunity to make desktop apps better.
+I got so excited about this that I joined Expo to explore how to make desktop apps better.
  -->

 ---

 # It's really good

-- Small binaries
-- Really fast
-- Low CPU and memory usage
-- Familiar RN DX

 <!--
-Because it's just really good.
-It makes tiny fast apps and it's that familiar React Native dev experience that we all love.
+Because React Native macOS is just really good.
+It makes tiny fast apps and it's got that familiar React Native dev experience that we all love.
 -->

 ---